Links on SoundGuys may earn us a commission. Learn more.

 - V-MODA Crossfade 2 Wireless Codex: Arguably some of the most durable headphones on the market, the Crossfade 2 Codex includes both aptX and AAC support.
 Plus, you can customize nearly everything about these cans, even the screws.

-We made sure to subject each candidate and pick to our battery of objective testing which includes isolation, frequency response, and battery life.
+We make sure to subject each candidate and pick to our battery of objective testing which includes isolation, frequency response, and battery life.
 We respect that listening is a subjective experience, while also acknowledging that sound can be measured and discussed objectively at the same time.

 Working at SoundGuys serves as each of our day jobs; yes, it is a dream.
 We get paid to listen and test as many products as possible while constantly researching, which means that our opinions aren’t influenced by the companies manufacturing them.
 If we don’t like something, we say it.
 Simple as that.